Have you ever wanted to try String Art? I have but today I’m going to share a twist on string art with this String Art Christmas Tree.

 - Drill all your holes holding the craft paper down near the drill bit with a paint or craft stick.

-- I found stacking four paint stir sticks against the nail kept them a uniform height.
+- I found stacking paint stir sticks against the nail kept them a uniform height.

-After all the nails are in it’s time to bring the string art Christmas Tree to life.
+After all the nails are in it’s time to string art your Christmas Tree.
 You’ll do 4 passes on the tree from top to bottom.
 Read all remaining steps before you begin so you are sure of the process.

 - Use the jewelry pliers to bend the end of the wire into a hook and secure it around the top nail on the Christmas tree.